top of page

 Middle C Position

-Music which is written for Middle C Position usually stays within five notes of Middle C for the purpose of gaining skills in note reading and finger action.
-The right hand plays the notes written on the treble staff: Middle C and the notes to the right of Middle C. The left hand plays the notes written on the bass staff: Middle C and the notes to the left of Middle C.
+Music which is written for Middle C Position usually stays within five white keys of Middle C for the purpose of gaining skills in note reading and finger action.
+The right hand plays the notes written on the treble staff: Middle C and the keys to the right of Middle C. The left hand plays the notes written on the bass staff: Middle C and the keys to the left of Middle C.

 Read Music Method helps students build a strong mental map of the keyboard beginning with Middle C Position and working outward.